QuentinRa/blog.quentinra.dev/tools-and-frameworks/knowledge/architecture/von_nemann.md

 * x86-64/amd64 - (Microsoft & Sun)
 * ARM - (Acorn RISC Machine)

-#### Arithmetical Logical Unit (ALU)

-This unit is responsible for calculations and logical operations.

 #### Control Unit (CU)

 The control unit reads the instructions, delegate the tasks to other components such as the ALU, while ensuring that all instructions are handled in the correct order, one by one.